Safety and Apparel Ltd's commitment

-ards and /or equivalents is a critical element of this commitment.
-The Directors has confirmed Safety and Apparel’s commitment to trade practices compliance by approving and issuing this policy.
+Safety and Apparel Ltd is committed to the observance of all laws and the highest ethical standards.
+Compliance with the Consumer Guarantees Act 1993 (the Act) and New Zealand and Australian Standards and /or equivalents is a critical element of this commitment.
+The Directors has confirmed Safety and Apparel Ltd's commitment to trade practices compliance by approving and issuing this policy.

 Who does this policy apply to?

-References in this policy applies to all Safety and Apparel’s personnel including directors, employees, contractors and consultants who act for us within all sectors, regions, areas, and functions.
+References in this policy apply to all Safety and Apparel Ltd’s personnel including directors, employees, contractors and consultants who act for us within all sectors, regions, areas, and functions.

 What does this policy cover?

 This policy is designed to facilitate Safety and Apparel Ltd’s compliance with its legal and regulatory obligations under the Act and maintenance of high standards and Safety and Apparel Ltd’s reputation as a good corporate citizen.
 The purpose of the Act is to enhance the welfare of New Zealanders through the promotion of competition and fair trading and provision for consumer protection.
 The Act regulates how persons conduct business and deals with almost all aspects of the marketplace, including the relationships between suppliers, wholesalers, retailers, competitors and customers.
 It does this by prohibiting specific types of conduct such as:

 - Misleading or deceptive conduct and false or misleading representations about goods or services;